JoaquinManero/FitBuddy/README.md

 Fitbuddy se trata de una aplicación web la cual ha sido desarrollado para finalizar la carrera de Ingeniería en Sistemas de Información, y que en un futuro será salida al mercado.
-Fitbuddy is a web application which has been developed to finalize the career of Information Systems Engineering, and in the future will be released to the market.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Detectamos que en la vida diaria del mundo del fitness, se presentan dos grandes problemáticas: